-Probity Mining 2019-II Short Duration Flow-Through Limited Partnership (the "Partnership") was formed on July 30, 2019 as a limited partnership under the laws of the Province of British Columbia, Canada and commenced operations on December 27, 2019.
+Probity Mining 2023 Short Duration Flow-Through Limited Partnership (the "Partnership") was formed on November 8, 2022 as a limited partnership under the laws of the Province of British Columbia, Canada and commenced operations on February 14, 2023.
 The address of the Partnership's registered office is Suite 530, 355 Burrard Street, Vancouver, British Columbia V6C 2G8.
-The general partner of the Partnership is Probity 2019-II Mining Flow-Through Management Corp. (the "General Partner") whose ultimate parent is Probity Capital Corporation.
+The general partner of the Partnership is Probity 2023 Management Corp. (the "General Partner") whose ultimate parent is Probity Capital Corporation.
 The Partnership consists of seven classes of limited partnership units, National Class ("NC") A and F; British Columbia ("BC") Class A and F; Quebec Class ("QC") A and F; and Class P (collectively, the "Units").
 The Units are identical to each other, except for the fees applicable to each class.
-The principal purpose of the Partnership is to provide Limited Partners with a tax-assisted investment in a portfolio of flow-through shares of resource issuers for capital appreciation and profits.
+The principal purpose of the Partnership is to provide Limited Partners with a tax-assisted investment in a portfolio of flowthrough shares of resource issuers engaged in mining sector for capital appreciation and profits.
 Management's intention is that an investment in the Partnership will provide all classes of A and F Limited Partners exposure to a portfolio (the "Portfolio") comprising primarily shares of resource issuers that qualify as "flow-through shares" for the purposes of the Income Tax Act (Canada) (the "ITA") pursuant to which the resource issuer agrees to incur and renounce to the Partnership "Canadian exploration expense" (as defined in the ITA) ("CEE").